Explorer's Entrance Test

 It is important to note any Explorer of rank Member or above may issue the test, as we have no wish to bottleneck anyone's ability to join the Explorers.
 If you are not sure who that might entail, feel free to take a glance at our roster: http://play.arxgame.org/topics/org/147/

 The tests are a bit freeform, but there will be three main tests.
 Anyone who is recruiting someone for the Society can give them these tests.
-The goal is that you need to achieve 75 successes total, and each test is made up of two rolls at difficulty 20, for six total rolls.
-Any negative results will be counted as a 0 and not detract from the successes a person scores.
+The goal is that you need to achieve 4 successful encounters, at any level of positive success, and each test is made up of two rolls at difficulty normal, for six total rolls.

 Hopefully we can make it fun, and come up with scenarios people can use!